Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Success is like reaching an important birthday and finding you're exactly the same."
+> "You are always your own best guru, your own best teacher, the answers are always inside you."
-> — **Audrey Hepburn**
+> — **Sathya Sai Baba**

 ---